rsmith-nl/scripts/README.rst

 .. _git: http://git-scm.com/

-These parts are separated by dashes.
-The file has the extension ``tar``.
+These parts are separated by dashes, and the file gets the ``.tar`` extension.
+It requires the ``tar`` program.
+Tested with FreeBSD's tar.
+Should work with GNU tar as long as you don't use the ``-x`` option; the exclude syntax is different between BSD tar and GNU tar.

 genotp.py
 ---------